meilisearch/specifications/text/0121-data-types.md

 }
 ```

-All properties of a document nested object can be expressed using the dot-notation
+All properties of a document nested object can be expressed this way

 ```json
 {